 The glaring absence of symptom documentation in early medical records must be effectively explained to a jury who will likely struggle with the concept of debilitating brain damage when there are no apparent or reported brain problems at the outset.
 Defense attorneys always point to a lack of early-on symptoms and/or a delay in symptom reporting as something suspicious.
 The suggestion being that later reported symptoms are an exaggeration for lawsuit purposes, not related to the event in question or are somehow not physiological in nature and thus not the result of true organic brain damage.
 Coupled with a “normal” Glasgow Coma Scale rating in the emergency room and negative imaging (X-ray, CT and MRI), this can make for a fairly compelling defense argument on its face.
 But like all faces, that runs only skin deep.
 Peel away the skin here and what’s exposed is the true essence of brain damage pathology and what causes it.
 A solid understanding of excitotoxicity puts the scalpel in the trial attorney’s hand.
 In this context, good plaintiff’s lawyers need to become good surgeons.

-Brain injuries involve a highly complicated set of intricate structural and chemical process phenomenon.
-There's nothing linear or constant about the analytics of brain damage.
+chemical process phenomenon.
+There’s nothing linear or constant about the analytics of brain damage.
 The brain is far too complex and infinitely wondrous for simple formula-based calculations or model-driven predictors.

 When functioning normally, the brain is a dynamic and evolving structure far from completely understood.
 When injured, the brain’s own response mechanisms and the forces they unleash are equally dynamic and unique, producing in large measure symptom sets challenging at times to fully comprehend and often equally difficult to explain.